jmaupetit/imdb-sql/README.md

 directory.
 Feel free to add the `DATABASE_URL` argument to use a PostgreSQL or MariaDB instance.
-We support database URLs as defined in [SQLAlchemy](https://docs.sqlalchemy.org/en/20/core/engines.html#database-urls) (note that you need to install database-specific driver you need).
+We support database URLs as defined in [SQLAlchemy](https://docs.sqlalchemy.org/en/20/core/engines.html#database-urls) (note that you need to install required database-specific driver).

 ## Testing with other DBMS